PirminP/react-testing-library/README.md

 #### This website...

-* Designed by using React, BrowserRouter & CSS3
+* Developed tests using Jest & React Testing Library
-* Applying agile methodologies like Kanban & Scrum

 ### Instructions
 * To run and start the application locally, clone the project and use the following commands: